oncody/civ-board-game-2010/README.md

 1. The metropolis's outskirts must contain ten revealed squares and must not overlap another city’s outskirts
 1. The expansion square must not contain any enemy figures
 1. The expansion square may be a water square.
-1. The expansion square may contain a wonder, great person, or a building, but they will be lost.
+1. The expansion square may contain a building, wonder, or noble, but they will be lost

 To build a metropolis, remove your capital and replace it with a metropolis.
-If the expansion square contains a wonder, great person, or building, then they will be lost.
-If it is a wonder or great person, you will lose that card.
+If the expansion square contains a building, wonder, or noble, then they will be lost.
+If it is a wonder or noble, you will lose that card.
 If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
 If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).

 ## Culture
 ### Event Card
 When you advance on the culture track, you will often gain culture event cards.
 These cards are kept secret from other players until you play them and they say at the top of the card which phase you can play these cards in.
 Your starting culture hand size is 2 and if you ever exceed your hand size, you must immediately discard down to it before you can play any culture event card

-### Great Person
+### Noble
-If you are playing with the optional great person deck, then draw a great person card and then a matching great person tile.
+If you are playing with the optional noble deck, then draw a noble card and a matching noble token.
 Otherwise, just draw a random great person tile

-#### Great Person Card
+#### Noble Card
 * Great person cards are kept secret from other players until you play them
 * Great person cards say in what phase you can play them
 * A player cannot use a great person’s ability unless they have at least one matching great person tile on the map and not blockaded by an enemy unit

-#### Great Person Tile
+#### Noble Tile
 When you gain a great person tile, either immediately add this to the outskirts of one of your cities that is not occupied by an enemy figure or reserve this tile on your civilization sheet to play later.

 When a great person tile is killed, the player must check to see whether they now have too many great person cards of that type.
 A player may only have one great person card for each great person tile of that type they possess (including tiles on the map and those held in reserve), regardless of whether the cards are faceup or facedown.
 If a player has too many of the same type of great person card, they must randomly discard cards of that type (one at a time) until they no longer have too many.